gcp-development/web-application/README.md

 ## Web Application

-Our main objective is to buil a distributed web applications that are safe, efficient, highly performant, and do not "break the piggy bank" to operate and maintain.
+Our main objective is to build a distributed web application that are safe, efficient, highly performant, and do not "break the piggy bank" to operate and maintain.

 With that in mind two key components were chosen to achieve those objectives:
 <ul>